vitorpielec/Trilha-IA-Caldeira/README.md

 - Projetos com APIs de IA (OpenAI, Gemini)

 ## Tecnologias
-Python • n8n • Git/GitHub • SQL
+Python • n8n • Git • GitHub • SQL

 ## Autor
-**Vítor Pielechovski** — Estudande de IA e Dados pelo Grupo Caldeira!
+**Vítor Pielechovski** — Estudande de IA e Dados | Geração Caldeira 2026

+---

+## Trilha-IA-Caldeira 🚀

+Repository of projects and notes developed during the **Geração Caldeira 2026** program, in the **AI and Data** track, in partnership with Alura.

+## About the program
+Geração Caldeira (Caldeira Generation) is a program by Instituto Caldeira to prepare young people for the tech market.
+This track covers Python, automation, artificial intelligence and data analysis.

+## What you'll find here
+- Practical Python exercises and projects
+- Automations with n8n and AI
+- Data analysis with Pandas and NumPy
+- Projects using AI APIs (OpenAI, Gemini)

+## Technologies
+Python • n8n • Git • GitHub • SQL

+## Author
+**Vítor Pielechovski** — AI and Data Student | Geração Caldeira 2026